cfrm17/fxDigital/README.md

 USD Delta =                                          (4)

 We created 24 test cases for FX Digital option (12 for direct quote and 12 for indirect quote) and the following tables summarize the results.
 The valuation date is September 1, 2004 for direct quote and August 31, 2004 for indirect quote.
 The principal amount, Q, is 1,000,000 USD for both direct / indirect quotes.
-The same principal applies to other FX derivatives, such as accumulator (see https://finpricing.com/lib/FxAccumulator.html)
+The same principal applies to other FX derivatives

 	Direct Quote:
 	Base Currency: USD